Accelerated (PLAR) Early Childhood Education Diploma

 To be eligible for admission to NSCC's PLAR Program, applicants must:

-- Have at least two years of work experience in a child care or Pre-primary program in Nova Scotia, equivalent to 1,080 hours or more per year (PLAR up to 75% of program requirements)
+- Have at least one year of work experience in a child care or Pre-primary program in Nova Scotia, equivalent to 1,080 hours or more per year (PLAR up to 75% of program requirements)

 - Have a Canadian Language Benchmark minimum score of 8 or equivalent in all categories (if English is not your first language)